RMHogervorst/neo4r/notes.md

 # notes on scope of tidygraph-neo4j

 I will dump the entire graph into neo4j.
-The first approach is creating a tbl_graph to cypher translation of the two tables.
+The first approach is creating a tbl_graph to cypher translation of the nodes and edges.
+Next Iĺl translate the resulting object from the api into a tidygraph object

 I hope to manipulate the graph from R with tidygraph verbs.